2024 Tulane Alumni

 54 THRONES

 Christina Tegbe (B ’07) left a career in corporate consulting in 2015 to launch 54 Thrones, an African beauty brand.
 The line, which includes body butter, body oil and cleansing bars, is named after Africa’s 54 countries.
 Christina travels to Africa to source key ingredients and meet with the artisans who handcraft the rich ingredients that make up the brand.
-54 Thrones is carried by major retailers and in 2020, Oprah Winfrey chose it for her annual list of “Favorite Things.”
-In 2021, the company got another boost when Tegbe competed on “Shark Tank” and attracted two investors.
+54 Thrones is carried by major retailers including, Sephora, Nordstrom and Credo stores, and in 2020 was named to Oprah Winfrey’s annual list of “Favorite Things.”
+In 2021, the company got another big boost when Tegbe competed on “Shark Tank” and attracted two investors.
+The impressive product line, perfect for holiday gifting, is available on the company’s website and in stores.

 GRAZA

-Interested in fresh, affordable extra-virgin olive oil that can be used every day?
-Allen Dushi (B ’09) is co-founder of Graza, a popular EVOO startup that launched earlier this year.
+Interested in fresh, single-origin, affordable extra-virgin olive oil that can be used every day?
+Allen Dushi (B ’09) is co-founder of Graza, a popular EVOO startup that launched in 2022.
 Beloved by top chefs and top home chefs alike, Graza’s single-varietal oil is sourced from a farm in southern Spain and comes in a distinctive opaque green plastic squeeze bottle.
-You can purchase directly through the website or can pick up a bottle at select Whole Foods, Fresh Markets, and specialty shops across the United States.
+You can purchase directly through the website or can pick up a bottle at thousands of stores across the United States.
+Make the holidays extra magical — order now to ensure this perfect gift arrives just in time.

 TULANE GIFTS